y2k600f4/Election_Analysis/README.md

 ## Overview of the Election Audit

 The purpose of the election audit was to analyze the results of this election and provide results to the election commission.
 Audit results  include both canddate and county results.
 Candidate results include the total votes in the election, each candidate's total votes and percentage of votes and the winner of the election that includes winning vote count and winning percentage of vote.
 County results that were generated include the voter turnout for each county, the percentage of votes from each county out of the total count and the county with the highest turnout.
-In addition the Python code was used to generate the results in both the terminal output and saved into a text file.
+In addition Python code was used to generate the results in both the terminal output and saved into a text file.

 ## Election Audit Results